 Whether carefully and strategically considered or by default, all brands hold associated meanings in the marketplace.
 Well considered brands establish a competitive brand proposition (their brand strategy) with layers of meaning to both differentiate themselves from their competitors and to connect with their audience.
 These brand reinforce their meaning through all of their actions or brand touch points.
 As a brand agency, we help brands to define their meaning and create the brand design for all their communications in order to create a consistent association with these layers of meaning in the minds of their customers.

 A Snapshot of Brand Association

-The clever people at Brand Tags have been busy collecting a comprehensive list of more than 1.7 million associations that people have with brands.
-The result is a unique opportunity for those brands to compare the meaning and messages of their brand communication strategy with the brand associations of a cross section of the market.
+The clever people at Brand Tags have been busy collecting the associations that people have with brands.
+The result is a unique opportunity for those brands to compare the meaning and messages of their brand communication strategy with the brand associations of a cross-section of the market.

 If you’d like some help to define the meaning for your brand and create your communications in order to create a consistent association with these layers of meaning in the minds of their customers, why not drop us a line?